SURF LIFE SAVING AUSTRALIA

 To become a qualified Age Manager you must do the following:

-Attend an SLSA Age Managers Course Workshop (or complete online if available)
+- Attend an SLSA Age Managers Course Workshop (or complete online in the SLSA members area elearning tab)